Ira B. Sweet House

 The Ira B. Sweet House is a historic house at 38 Esmond Street in Smithfield, Rhode Island.
 It is a 1 1/2-story wood-frame structure, with a mansard roof.
 It was built c.
 1884–95, and is an unusually late example of Second Empire styling.
 Ira Sweet was a local shop owner and the village postmaster until his death c.
 1900.
 The house is three bays wide and two deep, with a center entry flanked by projecting bay sections topped by bracketed eaves.
-A two-story enclosed porch is attached to the right side, and additions extend the house further to the rear.
+A two-story enclosed porch constructed in 1919 is attached to the right side, and a small addition built in 2006 extend the house further to the rear.

 The house was listed on the National Register of Historic Places in 2010.